kpassapk/blog/content/posts/literate2.md

 : }
 ```

-This is telling us what Pikachu is called in a few different languates.
+This is telling us what Pikachu is called in a few different languages.
 We can
 get a results table by passing the results stream through the `@csv` filter:

 ```